Uline Arena: Detention center

 On May 4, there were still 600 prisoners in the Coliseum.
 They joined arms and chanted "One, two, three, four, we don't want your war!" with POW written on their foreheads.
-They also stood in the same pose to sing the Star Spangled Banner and stopping at the line "for the land of the free" to laugh and cheer.
+They also stood in the same pose to sing the Star Spangled Banner, stopping at the line "for the land of the free" to laugh and cheer.
 They also sang "We all live in a concentration camp" to the tune of the Beatles song "Yellow Submarine".
 An additional 500 prisoners were brought in and were cheered.
-Later that day, 20 young men and women took off their clothes and started dancing nude on the floor with several hundreds other watching in a circle.
+Later that day, 20 young men and women took off their clothes and started dancing nude on the floor, as hundreds watched in a circle.
 When the guards started looking, the prisoners yelled: "Let the troops see!".
 The dance stopped after Rev. Joe Gibson grabbed a microphone and warned the crowd: "You're defeating your case."
 The protesters got dressed.

 The detention center was visited by DC Delegate Walter Fauntroy and several congressmen including William F. Ryan (D-NY) and Robert Drinan (D-Massachusetts).
-The DC Delegate came with a delegation from the Washington black community who arrived in 12 cars.
+Fauntroy came with a delegation from the Washington black community, who arrived in 12 cars.

 Finally, the ruling from Judge Greene stated that prisoners could leave the arena only if they were photographed and fingerprinted but that these records could not be sent to the FBI or be part of the police record.
 This judgement was stayed until the next morning.
 Some prisoners did leave and the last 600 prisoners arrested on May 3 left the Coliseum three days later on Wednesday May 5 at 3 pm.